aress31/openapi-parser/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Report a bug
-about: Create a report to help us improve
+about: Report an issue to help us enhance the project.
 title: "[BUG] Brief description of the issue"
 labels: bug
 assignees: ""